Safety and security

-The level of crime is low, and crime against foreigners is particularly low.
-Beware of pickpockets on public transport, and in the tourist and pedestrian areas of Sarajevo and other cities.
+The level of crime is generally low, and crime against foreigners is particularly low, but you should beware of pickpockets on public transport, and in the tourist and pedestrian areas of Sarajevo and other cities.
+Be vigilant and make sure personal belongings including your passports are secure.
 Excessive displays of wealth, including large quantities of cash or jewellery and luxury vehicles can make you a target for opportunist thieves.
-Be vigilant and make sure personal belongings including your passports are secure.
+Make sure your vehicle is locked and your belongings are out of sight.
+Take particular care in areas popular with foreign tourists.
+There have been a number of recent incidents of foreigners being the target of robberies and vehicle break-ins on Trebevic, the mountain closest to Sarajevo.

-Report all incidents of crime to the local police station and a get a written report.
+Report all incidents of crime to the local police station and get a written report.
+Local police don’t always have English language skills and you may need the services of a translator.

 Landmines and other unexploded ordnance remain from the 1992-95 war.
 Highly populated areas and major routes are clear of mines and are safe to visit, but you should take special care near to the former lines of conflict.
 Although roads themselves may be clear on major routes, there are many landmines close to the edge of roads.
 Don’t stray from roads and paved areas without an experienced guide.
 Unless you have an experienced guide, you should avoid the open countryside and especially destroyed or abandoned buildings, neglected land, un-tarred roads, woods and orchards, private property and abandoned villages.
 Abandoned buildings, even in towns and cities may be booby trapped with mines.
 For further information, check the Mine Action Centre website.